-This syndrome is defined by rapidly developing adrenocortical insufficiency, which is caused by massive hemorrhage.
-Patients typically show hypoglycemia, hyponatremia and hyperkalemia, along with adrenal failure in the ACTH stimulation test.
+This syndrome is defined by rapidly developing adrenocortical insufficiency caused by massive hemorrhage.
+Patients typically show hypoglycemia, hyponatremia, and hyperkalemia, along with adrenal failure in the ACTH stimulation test.

 Waterhouse-Friderichsen syndrome involves massive adrenal hemorrhage, which often occurs bilaterally.
 This hemorrhagic adrenalitis is typically caused by tubercular infection of the adrenal glands by the bacterium Neisseria meningitidis.